bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ```

 In the above example, we're running the `my_system` system in the [`Update`] schedule.
-`Update` is one of the standard schedules that Bevy provides, but there are many more to choose from.
+`Update` is one of the *standard* schedules that Bevy provides, but there are many more to choose from.
+Each standard schedule provides access to a different point of time for a single frame, allowing you to place your systems in relation to the state of the frame.
-You can read more about schedules in the dedicated [Schedules chapter], and how schedules run within the application in the [Game Loop chapter], but for now you just need to know a couple things:
+You can read more about schedules in the dedicated [Schedules section], but for now you just need to know a couple things:

 - By default, systems within a single schedule run in parallel.
 - Systems within a single schedule can also be explicitly ordered to run relative to each other.
 - Each of the standard schedules are evaluated *once per frame*.
 - There are also [`Fixed`] schedules which run at a consistent interval.

-[Schedules chapter]: ../the-game-loop/schedules
+[Schedules section]: ../the-game-loop/schedules
-[Game Loop chapter]: ../the-game-loop

 [`Schedule`]: https://docs.rs/bevy/latest/bevy/ecs/schedule/struct.Schedule.html
 [`App::add_system`]: https://docs.rs/bevy/latest/bevy/app/struct.App.html#method.add_systems